ColoradoDemography/Point2PlaceAPI/README.md

 [{"uniqueid":9872378,"lat":40,"lng":-105},{"uniqueid":9872379,"lat":40,"lng":-105},{"uniqueid":9872380,"lat":40,"lng":-105},{"uniqueid":9872381,"lat":40,"lng":-105},{"uniqueid":9872382,"lat":40,"lng":-105}]
 ```

-*districts:* boolean value, whether district information should be included in the response
+*districts:* use districts=true to include district information in the response.
+Any other value excludes districts.

 Returns an Array of *Place* Objects (which will include the optional "uniqueid" field, if it was given)